-The EU General Data Protection Regulation is a game changer, particularly enforcement of obligations to safeguard privacy rights.
+The EU General Data Protection Regulation is a game-changer, particularly enforcement of obligations to safeguard privacy rights.

 There are a number of areas where GDPR strengthens compliance obligations and imposes additional legal liabilities.
-For example, under GDPR data subjects and/or regulators may now pursue direct remedies against data processors in the event of infringement of obligations, whereas such remedies did not exist under the prior data privacy regulation.
+For example, under GDPR data, subjects and/or regulators may now pursue direct remedies against data processors in the event of an infringement of obligations, whereas such remedies did not exist under the prior data privacy regulation.

 Article 28 lays out the obligation requirements that govern the relationship between data controllers and processors.
 Such relationship must be pursuant to a written contract which, at a minimum ought to adhere the provisions of Article 5 relating to the principles of lawful processing and incorporate provisions that “sets out the subject-matter and duration of the processing, the nature and purpose of the processing, the type of personal data and categories of data subjects and the obligations and rights of the controller.”
 There are additional obligations imposed on third party processors, including compliance with Articles 32 to 35 that relate to the requirement to implement appropriate technological and organizational measures, such as pseudonymization and encryption of personal data that safeguard the confidentiality, integrity and accessibility of personally identifiable information, assist data controllers in responding to inspections and audits, when requested by data processing authorities and notify controllers in the event of data breach.

 Given the imposition of more onerous GDPR accountability provisions its incumbent on both data controllers and processors to ensure that their respective obligations are clearly spelled out in their respective Data Processing Agreements and that such provisions adhere to GDPR controller and processor obligations.
 Failure to do so may result in impositions of sanctions and fines of up to 4% of revenue, or EUR 20,000,000 whichever is higher, for substantive violations such as failure to obtain affirmative data subject consent and of 2% of revenue for administrative infringements, such as failure to appoint a Data Processing Officer (DPO).
-In addition, Supervising Authorities have additional supervisory and corrective powers, including conducting audits, obtain access to premises subject to judicial authorization, issue warnings and order compliance with GDPR obligations.
+In addition, Supervising Authorities have additional supervisory and corrective powers, including conducting audits, obtain access to premises subject to judicial authorization, issue warnings, and order compliance with GDPR obligations.

-While information governance best practices and GDPR specific checklist are helpful tools in managing GDPR compliance obligations an equally important consideration is the application of AI technologies that automate the tedious contract review process.
+While information governance best practices and GDPR specific checklist are helpful tools in managing GDPR compliance obligations, an equally important consideration is the application of AI technologies that automate the tedious contract review process.

-AI for contract analytics includes machine learning based document understanding building blocks that extract meaning from documents much the same way as humans do:
+AI for contract analytics includes machine learning-based document understanding building blocks that extract meaning from documents much the same way as humans do: